🤖 Summarize this article with AI:

 Test suites are invaluable for several reasons:

 - Parallel Execution: Running tests in parallel saves time and resources, making the testing process more efficient.
+Test suites can also be designed to test multiple components of the software system together, verifying their interactions and overall system behavior.

 - Scheduling and Environment Management: Suites can be scheduled to run in different environments, ensuring that the application performs well under various conditions.